junxit/us-congress-bills-110/metadata.md

 - 2007-04-19 — The Speaker designated the Honorable Mike Ross to act as Chairman of the Committee.
 - 2007-04-19 — The previous question on the motion to recommit with instructions was ordered pursuant to the rule. (consideration: CR H3664)
 - 2007-04-19 — The previous question was ordered pursuant to the rule. (consideration: CR H3662-3663)
+- 2007-04-23 — Received in the Senate.
+- 2007-04-30 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 128.